 Terry has led the ministry at St Marks since 2003.
 Terry has loved being married to Catherine for 30 years.
 They have 1 son studying in the USA and another son, and 2 daughters at Uni here in Sydney.
 Terry is particularly responsible for the morning services, growth groups, baptism and funeral ministry, and seeking to develop St Marks people and ministry.
 Terry’s favourite aspect of being a Christian is the clear daily motivation and direction he gains from knowing and serving Jesus.

 He enjoys the northern beaches for beach running & ocean pool swimming.
 But his favourite NRL team is based in Cronulla, where Terry grew up...the Sharks.

 Dave began at St Marks at the beginning of 2018.
-He's married to Eirian and they live in a small unit in Queenscliff.
+He's married to Eirian and they have a baby daughter, Elora.
 Dave's main responsibilities are overseeing and leading the Lights Youth program on a Friday night, as well as leading and overseeing the 6pm Sunday service.
 Probably his favourite part of ministry is seeing the Holy Spirit transforming people from the inside-out, sometimes in small ways or sometimes in larger ways.

 In his free time, Dave loves going for jogs with Eirian, having picnics with friends and attempting to standup on my mini-mal for longer than 3 seconds.

 St Marks Freshwater was officially opened on 23 September 1911.
 The cost of building was 93 pounds!
 A Sunday School had been run in a private residence since 1909.